-The involvement of aGrisù in BiosPHera 2.0 and the participation to a lot of public research calls have brought to great visibility and many awards and recognitions.
+The involvement of aGrisù in BiosPHera 2.0 and the participation to numerous public research calls have brought great visibility and many awards and recognitions.
 Today, we cooperate with leading companies worldwide specialized in home automation, energetic and alert systems in the industrial and domestic field.

 Now, aGrisù is keeping on developing ideas and projects following the same philosophy: to increase awareness in people through a shared knowledge.

-The way used to monitoring firedamp was a little bird in a cage.
+To monitor firedamp a little bird in a cage was used.
 When the bird stopped singing the miners had to get out of the mine.

 So the bird was the first ever monitoring unit used.